 - The data presented has not been validated.

-- The average percentage of quarterly logbook returns completed for the 2021 and 2022 calendar years are as follows:
+- The average percentage of quarterly logbook returns completed between 2020-21 and 2022-23 financial years are as follows:

-The 2022 calendar year aggregated data for visitation is available in an excel format.
+The 2022-23 financial year aggregated data for visitation is available in an excel format.